SotSF/conjurer/docs/patterns.md

 # How to make a pattern

 Let's create a pattern called Blah.
 The goal will be to create a barebones pattern that we can get to hot reload as we make changes to the shader.
-This way, w can immediately see the effects of our cool complicated maths.
+This way, we can immediately see the effects of our cool complicated maths.
 Yay!

 1. Follow the usual steps to install dependencies and run the dev server: